Social Justice

 Snoop Dogg blamed the 40th President of the United States for the culture of gang violence that existed in parts of Los Angeles,California.

-Snoop Dogg recently let his voice be heard at the SXSW Festival.
+Snoop Dogg recently made his voice heard at the SXSW Festival.

-This week continues the SXSW Festival, in short for South by South West, an annual music, film, and interactive conference and festival held in Austin.
+This week continues the SXSW Festival.
+Short for South by South West, it is an annual music, film, and interactive conference and festival held in Austin.

 Snoop Dogg’s speech at SXSW Festival